Top 24 Financial Literacy Quotes for Students

 – Orrin Woodward, author

-This quote gets at a core truth about money: you’re always in a relationship with it, and either you’re calling the shots or your money is controlling you.
-When you discipline your finances (meaning you budget, track spending, and make intentional choices) you stay in control.
-When you don’t, your finances discipline you through overdraft fees, mounting debt, and the stress of never knowing where your money went.
+This quote gets at a core truth about money: you are always in a relationship with it, and either you are calling the shots or your money is controlling you.
+When you discipline your finances, meaning you budget, track spending, and make intentional choices, you stay in control.
+When you do not, your finances discipline you through overdraft fees, mounting debt, and the stress of never knowing where your money went.
 For students, this means starting simple: track where your money goes for a month.
 That act alone puts you in the driver’s seat.

 “If you want to be financially free, you need to become a different person than you are today and let go of whatever has held you back in the past.”